Oral Hygiene

 • Follow the medication protocol recommended by your dentist;

-A few days after the tooth extraction, you will likely need to visit the clinic for an assessment of the healing state and/or removal of stitches (if applicable).
-Remember that the recovery process depends not only on the intervention but also on you.
+A few days after the tooth extraction, you will likely need to visit the clinic for an assessment of the healing status and/or removal of the stitches (if applicable).
+Remember that the recovery process does not only depend on the procedure, but also depends on you.

-You may have heard that after a tooth extraction, you are entitled to eat as much ice cream as you want.
-However, you need to be careful with your diet, in addition to consuming this sweet treat.
-It is clear that ice cream is allowed, but you should not overindulge due to its high sugar levels.
+You may have heard that after a tooth extraction, you have the right to eat all the ice cream you want.
+However, you need to be careful with your diet, beyond the consumption of this sweet treat.
+It is clear that ice cream is allowed, but you should not overdo it due to the high levels of sugar.

-• In the first 24 hours, prefer liquid and cold foods, such as cold soups or smoothies.
+• In the first 24 hours, prefer cold and liquid foods, such as cold soups or smoothies.

-• Avoid hot drinks and foods, gradually opting for a warm temperature;
+• Avoid hot foods and drinks, gradually opting for a warm temperature;

-• According to the National Library of Medicine of the United States, using a straw right after tooth extraction can increase the risk of developing Dry Socket (occurs when the blood clot does not form or is accidentally removed or displaced), due to the suction motion.
-Avoid using it;
+• According to the US National Library of Medicine, using a straw immediately after tooth extraction can increase the risk of developing Dry Socket (which occurs when the blood clot fails to form or is accidentally removed or displaced), due to the suction movement.
+Avoid using them;

 • Do not eat hard foods, as they require intense chewing (biscuits, toast, nuts, cereals, bread, etc.);

-• Chew on the opposite side from where the tooth was extracted;
+• Chew on the opposite side to where the tooth was extracted;

 • After the meal, do not forget to maintain oral hygiene, always in a careful manner.